reworkhow/XSim.jl/README.md

-# GenSim
+# XSim

-GenSim is a fast and user-friendly tool to simulate sequence data and complicated pedigree structures
+XSim is a fast and user-friendly tool to simulate sequence data and complicated pedigree structures

 ####Features